 18.4 The DSO accepts no responsibility or liability in respect to any such third party materials or for the operation or content of other websites, products or services.

 Section 19.
 MISCELLANOUS

 19.1 Governing documents: The User acknowledges and agrees that this Agreement is being entered into for the purposes of the Demonstration, which is governed by the Rules.
-Furthermore, in the event the DSO issues a Contract for Energy Services to the Eligible Registrant, the Contract for Energy Services may also be in full force and effect.
-In the event of any conflict or inconsistency between such documents between the DSO and the Registrant, Eligible Registrant or the Participant, as applicable, any conflict or inconsistency shall be resolved in accordance with the following hierarchy: (i) if applicable, the Contract for Energy Services, Schedule 1 – Terms & Conditions; (ii) if applicable, the Cover Page (as such term is defined in the Contract for Energy Services); (iii) the Rules; (iv) this Agreement.
+Furthermore, in the event the DSO issues a Contract for Energy and Reserve Services to the Eligible Registrant, the Contract for Energy and Reserve Services may also be in full force and effect.
+In the event of any conflict or inconsistency between such documents between the DSO and the Registrant, Eligible Registrant or the Participant, as applicable, any conflict or inconsistency shall be resolved in accordance with the following hierarchy: (i) if applicable, the Contract for Energy and Reserve Services, Schedule 1 – Terms & Conditions; (ii) if applicable, the Cover Page (as such term is defined in the Contract for Energy and Reserve Services); (iii) the Rules; (iv) this Agreement.

 19.2 Survival.
 The provisions of Article 5 and Article 16 and Sections 7.4, 7.7, 7.9, 8.4, 11.2, 11.3, 17.2, 17.3, 18.1, 18.2, and 18.4 shall survive the termination of this Agreement.
 The termination of this Agreement shall not affect or prejudice any rights or obligations that have accrued or arisen under this Agreement prior to termination and such rights and obligations shall survive the termination of this Agreement for a period of time equal to the applicable statute of limitations.